Uttaradi Math: Bifurcation of mathas

 Madhvacharya initiated Padmanabha Tirtha as his successor to the main matha and instructed to spread Tattvavada (Dvaita) outside Tulunadu region, especially in the North Karnataka and Maharashtra regions since Padmanabha Tirtha was from Puntamba (now in Maharashtra).
-After Padmanabha Tirtha, Narahari Tirtha coninued as the peetadhipathi of the matha and continued to spread Tattvavada in Andhra Pradesh and Telangana.
+After Padmanabha Tirtha, Narahari Tirtha continued as the peetadhipathi of the matha and continued to spread Tattvavada in Andhra Pradesh and Telangana.
 After him Madhava Tirtha, Akshobya Tirtha, Jayatirtha and Vidyadhiraja Tirtha occupied the throne of the main matha.
 As per the traditional accounts, this main matha was divided twice, so we end up with three mathas.
 They are Uttaradi Math, Vyasaraja Math and Raghavendra Math.
 Out of these three mathas, Uttaradi Math is the largest.